natu-tech/docs/versioned_docs/version-0.1.0/roadmap/tundra.md

 We conceive NIPs as an open space in which scientists, lawyers, and developers can collaborate in order to provide high quality standards for the project.

 At the Tundra era, **our goal is to establish a clear decision-making process for creating NIPs**.
-Also, we intend to create the first two standards.
-The first to classify the risk associated with each park in the network, and the second to establish the necessary data for the construction of the metaverse.
+Also, we intend to create the first standards.

-#### Natu core protocol
+### Natu core protocol

-In the era of the Tundra **our goal is to implement the smart contracts for minting the conservation units and the \$NATU token in the NEAR testnet**.
+In the Tundra era **our goal is to implement the smart contracts for minting the conservation units and the \$NATU token in the NEAR blockchain**.
+The team will also work on the development of the monitoring protocol, which involves the creation of an API connected to the blockchain through an oracle in Chainlink.

-To achieve a correct functioning, we have to create an external API for monitoring ecosystems (according to NIPs) and integrate this with the smart contracts by using oracles in Chainlink.
+### Adoption strategy

-### Natuverse
+**We will create our crypto 101 course** to introduce the world of cryptocurrencies to the community.
+The course will have two versions, one for potential users and one for park owners.

-In the Tundra era **our goal is to create the first demo of the natuverse**.
-The demo is expected to be simple, but users will be allowed to create their avatars and walk through the first few parks.
-For the demo we expect to use unreal engine to have realistic renders.
+We will also initiate a social media strategy for brand positioning on twitter, linkedin and instagram.